KorfLab/motifamatic/README.md

 ## Position Weight Matrices ##

 Nucleotide patterns are generally not 100% conserved.
-That is, they are rarely just `ACGT` but more like `ACG` followed sometimes by C and sometimes by G.
+That is, they are rarely just `ACGT` but more like `ACG` followed sometimes by C and sometimes by T.
 There are several ways to represent such ambiguities in text.
 Biologists might write `ACG(C/T)` while those more on the computational spectrum might follow regex sytax and write `ACG[CT]`.
 The more proper way is to use IUPAC ambiguity